 Brexit – the UK’s exit from the EU – will lead to the most significant economic and political shake up of the UK in 50 years.

 Much has been written about what it means for different parts of the country, in terms of generationally, class and Britain’s place in the world.
 But much less has been said about what it means for Britain’s Black community and the implications for the Black Commonwealth.

-Too often when those negotiating and commenting on Brexit talk about the need the need for closer ties between the UK and the Commonwealth post Brexit, they usually refer to Canada, Australia, New Zealand and sometimes India; but there are 52 countries in the Commonwealth club with a combined population of 2.3 billion people, a third of the world’s population, and with 94% living in Asia and Africa.
+Too often when those negotiating and commenting on Brexit talk about the need for closer ties between the UK and the Commonwealth post-Brexit, they usually refer to Canada, Australia, New Zealand and sometimes India; but there are 52 countries in the Commonwealth club with a combined population of 2.3 billion people, a third of the world’s population, and with 94% living in Asia and Africa.

 This conference seeks to give voice to the views of Britain’s Black community as negotiations reach a critical stage.